PetarChernev/universal-half-pi/README.md

 ## Setup with pip

-Python 3.10 or newer is required.
+Python 3.11 through 3.14 is required by `iqm-pulla`.
+Python 3.12 is the recommended version.

 ```bash
 python -m venv .venv